numpy/numpy/doc/source/reference/c-api/coremath.rst

 .. c:macro:: npy_isnan(x)

-    This is a macro, and is equivalent to C99 isnan: works for single, double and extended precision, and return a non 0 value if x is a NaN.
+    This is an alias for C99 isnan: works for single, double and extended precision, and return a non 0 value if x is a NaN.

 .. c:macro:: npy_isfinite(x)

-    This is a macro, and is equivalent to C99 isfinite: works for single, double and extended precision, and return a non 0 value if x is neither a NaN nor an infinity.
+    This is an alias for C99 isfinite: works for single, double and extended precision, and return a non 0 value if x is neither a NaN nor an infinity.

 .. c:macro:: npy_isinf(x)

-    This is a macro, and is equivalent to C99 isinf: works for single, double and extended precision, and return a non 0 value if x is infinite (positive and negative).
+    This is an alias for C99 isinf: works for single, double and extended precision, and return a non 0 value if x is infinite (positive and negative).

 .. c:macro:: npy_signbit(x)

-    This is a macro, and is equivalent to C99 signbit: works for single, double and extended precision, and return a non 0 value if x has the signbit set (that is the number is negative).
+    This is an alias for C99 signbit: works for single, double and extended precision, and return a non 0 value if x has the signbit set (that is the number is negative).

 .. c:macro:: npy_copysign(x, y)

-    This is a function equivalent to C99 copysign: return x with the same sign as y.
+    This is an alias for  C99 copysign: return x with the same sign as y.
 Works for any value, including inf and nan.
 Single and extended precisions are available with suffix f and l.